More gold for Kiwi cyclists

 Gate also won gold in the individual and team pursuit.

+Wood looked set for silver but the Kiwi team, aware that Gate had gold sown up if he stayed on the bike, decided to have Gate lead out Stewart for the final sprint worth double points.

+Stewart won the sprint in style to nab silver ahead of Wood and deliver a 1-2 for New Zealand in a race completely controlled by the Kiwi trio.

-While it was his third trip to the top of the podium, Gate told Sky Sport this one was special.
+While it was Gate's third trip to the top of the podium, he told Sky Sport this one was special.

 "It's a good chance to refresh my singing of the national anthem, so it's pretty special, it's not something I've got to do many times in my life so it's something I'll definitely always cherish and to have my good friend Campbell (Stewart) standing next to me was absolutely awesome."